MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/work-with-posts.md

 <a name="assignTo"></a>
 ## Assign a post to other users in Analytics and Social Center
  Bring a post to a specific user’s attention and surface it in the user’s Inbox stream.
-Every user of your [!INCLUDE[pn_netbreeze_long](../includes/pn-social-engagement-long.md)] solution can have posts assigned.
+Every user of your [!INCLUDE[Dynamics 365 AI for Market Insights](../includes/pn-market-insights-long.md)] solution can have posts assigned.
 Additionally, you can assign posts to a group.
 You must have at least a Responder interaction role to perform this task.

 1. Click **Posts** on the right side of any Analytics page to see the posts list.